Linearly Reductive Quotient Singularities: Very small linearly reductive subgroup schemes of

 \end{enumerate} \item [(ii)] Two of these group schemes $G_1$ and $G_2$ are conjugate if and only if they are equal or $G_1 = \bmu_{n,q}$ and $G_2 = \bmu_{n,q'}$ with $qq' = 1$ modulo $n$. \end{itemize} Conversely, any of the above is a small linearly reductive subgroup scheme of $\GL_{2,k}$ in the indicated characteristics. \end{Theorem}

-\begin{proof} As already mentioned before, any of these subgroup schemes is linearly reductive and it easy to check that they are very small.
+\begin{proof} As already mentioned before, any of these subgroup schemes is linearly reductive and one can check that they are very small.

 Conversely, assume that $G$ is a finite, very small and linearly reductive subgroup scheme of $\GL_{2,k}$.
 By Theorem \ref{thm: repsofGlr}, the associated abstract group $G_{\mathrm{abs}}$ is a finite and very small subgroup of $\GL_{2,\CC}(\CC)$.
 By \cite[Satz 2.9]{Brieskorn}, $G_{\mathrm{abs}}$ is the abstract group associated to one of the linearly reductive group schemes listed in Theorem \ref{thm: smallingl2}, where the condition on $p$ comes from the condition that $G_{\mathrm{abs}}$ admits a unique cyclic $p$-Sylow subgroup.
-It is easy to check that the the embeddings of $G$ into $\GL_{2,k}$ given in Cases (1),...,(5) correspond to the embeddings of $G_{\mathrm{abs}}$ into $\GL_{2,\CC}(\CC)$ given by Brieskorn in \cite[Satz 2.9]{Brieskorn}.
+One can check that the the embeddings of $G$ into $\GL_{2,k}$ given in Cases (1),...,(5) correspond to the embeddings of $G_{\mathrm{abs}}$ into $\GL_{2,\CC}(\CC)$ given by Brieskorn in \cite[Satz 2.9]{Brieskorn}.
 Thus, Claim (i) and (ii) follow from \cite[Satz 2.9]{Brieskorn}. \end{proof}